How to Handle Holidays for Your Remote Team

 Choose a set schedule of paid holidays for the company as a wholePicking certain holidays for the entire company to have off can be a great pick for certain remote teams, specifically those that primarily or only hire domestically.
 This option works best when you don’t have to keep track of the public holidays of multiple countries where you hire remotely.
 For example, Referral Rock is one 100% remote company that follows this policy, with all of its 17 employees located in the U.S. However, this strategy may not be flexible enough for employees that celebrate holidays outside of what your company designates, which could especially be an issue for globally distributed teams.
 By dictating which holidays the company celebrates as a whole, it’s exclusive in nature and doesn’t guarantee employees get the holidays off that really matter to them.
 For example, not everyone celebrates Thanksgiving, so a policy that mainly includes U.S. public holidays would cater to U.S. remote employees over international ones.
 On the other hand, if you try to include every public holiday celebrated by all of your employees, you risk incurring unnecessary costs and hits to productivity by having too many company days off.

 Grant local holidays on a country-by-country basisFor global remote teams, it may be the safest bet for legal compliance to give each remote employee the public holidays observed by their country of residence.
 Buffer is one company that implements this policy, saying that they assign their employees their country's holidays as days off to lift the burden from them requesting time off.
 Another globally distributed company, Zyte (formerly Scrapinghub), does the same, claiming they've found that most employees prefer having their own country's holidays off.
-If employers hire international workers as employees, whether through a local subsidiary or an international HR platform like Pilot, the employer is bound to the local labor laws of that country — which may include providing government-mandated public holidays as paid time off.
+If employers hire international workers as employees, whether through a local subsidiary or a global HR platform like Plane, the employer is bound to the local labor laws of that country — which may include providing government-mandated public holidays as paid time off.
 If you hire international contractors instead, though, those restrictions might not apply.
 Since every country recognizes different public holidays (see our posts on Canada or Brazil for reference), it can be difficult to keep track of them all, especially if you hire in multiple countries.
 And if your holiday policy will be different for each employee by country, you’ll have to make sure each international employee’s contract reflects that — a potential compliance nightmare.
-That’s where Pilot can help; our team of experts in international HR and labor laws is ready and waiting to review our clients’ contracts for compliance issues.
+That’s where Plane can help; our team of experts in international HR and labor laws is ready and waiting to review our clients’ contracts for compliance issues.

 Provide floating holidaysInstead of either of these fixed holiday options, some companies choose to offer floating holidays, since they offer greater flexibility and inclusivity for globally distributed remote teams.
 With floating holidays, employees can schedule and request whichever holidays matter most to them without schedule restrictions from their company or country.
 This means employees aren’t forced to adhere to federal holidays that don’t mean anything to them and can request time off for meaningful religious or cultural holidays that might not be recognized by their country.
 On the flip side, while floating holidays may relieve the pressure on HR to choose which holidays the company should recognize, they can still create administrative burdens.
 You need a system that allows employees to track their floating holiday accrual or balances (alongside PTO) and request their time off.
 Floating holidays also require greater communication to keep everyone in the loop about who’s taking time off and when, since, unlike company-mandated holidays, not everyone will be off on the same days.